abdulsaleh/asyncio-for-ai/src/request-batchers.md

 In this challenge, you will build an asynchronous request batcher for the [Gemini Embedding API](https://ai.google.dev/gemini-api/docs/embeddings).

+## The Problem

-Many applications require batching API calls.
-Imagine you are building a search engine with [vector retrieval](https://www.oracle.com/database/vector-search/).
-Your search engine will receive a stream of search terms and you need to generate an embedding for each one.
+Many applications require batching API calls for efficiency.
+Consider building a search engine with [vector retrieval](https://www.oracle.com/database/vector-search/).
+Your service receives a continuous stream of search queries and you need to generate an embedding for each one.

-One option is to generate these embeddings one at a time using a service (e.g. through the Gemini Embedding API).
-The problem is that each request has some overhead from network latency.
-Another option is to combine multiple requests into one batch, then generate the embeddings for multiple inputs in one API call.
-This way the batcher allows you overcome the network overhead.
+You have two options:

+1. **Generate embeddings one at a time** - This is simple but each API call or request to the embedding generation service has some network latency and overhead.
+2. **Batch multiple requests together** - Combine several inputs into a single API call.

+Your batcher will group requests based on two parameters:

+- **`batch_size`** - Maximum number of requests to batch together
+- **`timeout`** - Maximum time to wait for a batch to fill

-The batcher in this challenge has two parameters: `batch_size` and batch `timeout`.
-The batcher reads from the request stream and populates the batch until either hit the batch size or hit the timeout (in which case we have a partially filled batch).
+The batcher reads from the request stream and creates a batch when the batch size is reached or when the timeout expires(resulting in a partial batch).

-In real applications, the batch size and timeout are tuned to trade off efficiency for latency.
-Large batches are more efficient but waiting to fill those batches can hurt end-to-end latency.
+In real systems, the batch size and timeout are tuned to balance efficiency and latency.
+Large batches are generally more efficient but waiting to fill them can hurt end-to-end latency.

 ## Producer-Consumer Queues

 You will be using a producer-consumer queue in this challenge, which is a key design pattern when writing concurrent code.

 **A queue allows different tasks to communicate with each other.** A producer task can add items to a queue, and a consumer task can process these items as they are added.

 Take a look at this example: